 The University relies on local law enforcement agencies to receive information regarding incidents involving students.
 The Department of Campus Safety and Security will actively investigate any information it receives concerning or involving a member of the campus community.
-If the University is notified of a situation in which a campus community member is the victim of a crime, the Department may issue a crime or incident alert detailing the incident.
+If the University is notified of a situation in which a campus community member is the victim of a crime, the Department may decide to issue an alert detailing the incident.
 The goal with this is to provide information so the campus community is aware in hope of preventing the incident from reoccurring or an increase of other criminal activity.